-The short answer: because it is the foundation of everything a business does in its attempts to connect with clients and prospects.
+Why is everyone talking about customer experience?
+The short answer: because a customer experience program is the foundation of everything a business does in its efforts to connect with and delight clients and prospects.

 Okay, moving on...